at-github/nvim/README.md

   - https://github.com/SirVer/ultisnips
   - *just a library of snippets* https://github.com/honza/vim-snippets
 - [X] linter (nvim-lint)
+  - [ ] custom icons for error and warning
   - for:
     - [ ] php
       - `phpcs -e *.php` Explain a standard by showing the sniffs it includes